readthedocs/readthedocs.org/docs/guides/build-using-too-many-resources.rst

 We limit build resources to make sure that users don't overwhelm our build systems.
-If you are running into this issue, there are a couple fixes that you might try:
+If you are running into this issue, there are a couple fixes that you might try.

+.. note:: The current build limits can be found on our :doc:`/builds` page.

 Reduce formats you're building
 ------------------------------